sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 slug: "benchmarking-protojsonx"
 type: "posts"
 devtoSkip: true
-draft: true
 ---

 In my [previous article](/posts/hidden-cost-of-google-protobuf-value/), I explored the performance bottlenecks of using dynamic JSON structures like `google.protobuf.Value` and official `protojson` in Go.
 The benchmark results were clear: reflection, pointer chasing, and runtime descriptor traversal add significant latency and memory allocation overhead.

 ProtoJSON sits in an awkward place.
 It gives Protobuf-backed APIs a JSON representation that human operators, browsers, API gateways, and debugging tools can work with, but Go’s official `protojson` implementation pays heavily for this generality.
-To resolve JSON options, enums, presence, and structural matching at runtime, it has to walk message descriptors using Protobuf reflection (`protoreflect`) and allocate intermediate values.
+To resolve field names, enum values, presence semantics, and message structure at runtime, it has to walk message descriptors using Protobuf reflection (`protoreflect`) and allocate intermediate values.

 This is the right tradeoff for correctness and compatibility.
-But it made me wonder: *how much of this cost is fundamental to ProtoJSON, and how much comes from resolving schema mapping repeatedly at runtime?*
+But it made me wonder: *how much of this cost is fundamental to ProtoJSON, and how much comes from repeatedly resolving schema mappings at runtime?*

-To explore this, I built [`protojsonx`](https://github.com/sudorandom/protojsonx), an experimental, mostly API-compatible replacement for Go's official `protojson` library.
+To explore this, I built [protojsonx](https://github.com/sudorandom/protojsonx), an experimental, mostly API-compatible replacement for Go's official `protojson` library.
 It implements two strategies: compiling descriptors into flat offset layout tables once at startup (**Runtime Table Mode**), and generating static, reflection-free parsing routines via a protoc plugin (**Generated Plugin Mode**).

 In this post, we'll look at the benchmarks comparing standard `protojson`, raw struct-based JSON serializers (`encoding/json` and `json` v2), `protojsonx` (both in Runtime Table and Generated Plugin modes), and raw binary Protobuf (`proto` and the optimized reflection-free `vtproto`).
-The results show that by leveraging schema knowledge up-front, ProtoJSON performance can get surprisingly close to standard binary Protobuf speeds, and indeed surpasses generic JSON throughput.
+The results show that by leveraging schema knowledge up-front, ProtoJSON performance can get surprisingly close to standard binary Protobuf speeds, and in these benchmarks it surpasses generic JSON throughput.

 {{< github-repo repo="sudorandom/protojsonx" description="An experimental faster ProtoJSON encoder and decoder for Go." >}}